 A number of works have explored various notions of significant itemsets and have proposed methods for their discovery.
 Below, we review those most relevant to our approach and refer the reader to [15, Section 3] for further references.
-The paper [1] relates the significance of an itemset X to the quantity $((1 - v(X))/(1 - \mathbf{E}[v(X)])) \cdot (\mathbf{E}[v(X)]/v(X))$ , where v(X) represents the fraction of transactions containing some but not all of the items of X, and $\mathbf{E}[v(X)]$ represents the expectation of v(X) in a random dataset where items occur in transactions independently.
-This ratio provides an empirical measure of the correlation among the items of Xthat, according to [1], is more effective than absolute support.
-In [9, 10, 23], the significance of an itemset is measured as the ratio R between its actual support and its expected support in a random dataset.
-In order to make this measure more accurate for small supports, [9,10] proposes smoothing the ratio R using an empirical Bayesian approach.
-Bayesian analysis is also employed in [21] to derive subjective measures of significance of patterns (e.g., itemsets) based on how strongly they "shake" a system of established beliefs.
+The paper [1] relates the significance of an itemset X to the quantity $((1-v(X))/(1-\mathbf{E}[v(X)])) \cdot (\mathbf{E}[v(X)]/v(X))$ , where v(X) represents the fraction of transactions containing some but not all of the items of X, and $\mathbf{E}[v(X)]$ represents the expectation of v(X) in a random dataset where items occur in transactions independently.
+This ratio provides an empirical measure of the correlation among the items of X that, according to [1], is more effective than absolute support.
+In [9, 10, 26], the significance of an itemset is measured as the ratio R between its actual support and its expected support in a random dataset.
+In order to make this measure more accurate for small supports, [9, 10] proposes smoothing the ratio R using an empirical Bayesian approach.
+Bayesian analysis is also employed in [24] to derive subjective measures of significance of patterns (e.g., itemsets) based on how strongly they "shake" a system of established beliefs.
+In [17], the significance of an itemset is defined as the absolute difference between the support of the itemset in the dataset, and the estimate of this support made from a Bayesian network with parameters derived from the dataset.

-A statistical approach for identifying significant itemsets is presented in [22], where the measure of interest for an itemset is defined as the degree of dependence among its constituent items, which is assessed through a $\chi^2$ test.
-Unfortunately, as reported in [9,10], there are technical flaws in the applications of the statistical test in [22].
-Nevertheless, [22] pioneered the quest for a rigorous framework for addressing the discovery of significant itemsets.
+A statistical approach for identifying significant itemsets is presented in [25], where the measure of interest for an itemset is defined as the degree of dependence among its constituent items, which is assessed through a $\chi^2$ test.
+Unfortunately, as reported in [9,10], there are technical flaws in the applications of the statistical test in [25].
+Nevertheless, [25] pioneered the quest for a rigorous framework for addressing the discovery of significant itemsets.

 A common drawback of the aforementioned works is that they assess the significance of each itemset in isolation, rather than taking into account the global characteristics of the dataset from which they are extracted.
 As argued before, if the number of itemsets considered by the analysis is large, even in a purely random dataset some of them are likely to be flagged as significant if considered in isolation.
 A few works attempt at accounting for the global structure of the dataset in the context of frequent itemset mining.
-The authors of [11] propose a Markov chain-based approach to generate a random dataset that has identical transaction lengths and identical frequencies of the individual items as the given real dataset.
+The authors of [11] propose an approach based on Markov chains to generate a random dataset that has identical transaction lengths and identical frequencies of the individual items as the given real dataset.
 The work suggests comparing the outcomes of a number of data mining tasks, frequent itemset mining among the others, in the real and the randomly generated datasets in order to establish whether the real datasets exhibit any significant global structure.
 However, such an assessment is carried out in a purely qualitative fashion without rigorous statistical grounding.